Nazanin Zaghari-Ratcliffe mother in-law 'thrilled' at release from Iran

 Her husband Richard Ratcliffe, who lives with their six-year-old daughter Gabriella in Hampstead, London, had campaigned for her release, including by going on hunger strike in October last year.

-A £400m debt relating to a cancelled order for 1,500 Chieftain tanks dating back to the 1970s had been linked to the continued detention of Mrs Zaghari-Ratcliffe and other UK-Iranian dual nationals held in the country - although the government has previously said the two issues should not be linked.
+A £400m debt relating to a cancelled order for 1,500 Chieftain tanks dating back to the 1970s had been linked to the continued detention of Mrs Zaghari-Ratcliffe and other UK-Iranian dual nationals held in the country - although the UK government has previously said the two issues should not be linked.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.